Pradeesh-Saravanan/CalendarAPI/README.md

 - Linked the event popup form to every date in the calendar
 - Used lazy data filler in date based on repeat field
 - Made the event create form dynamic for custom repeat events

+## 25/03/2025

+- Moved the request part to frontend for event create operation